us-fi36/MK.to.do/README.md

 # MK.to.do
 to do list , with another crud api
- > look in the branches for the latest, hopefully, working code All the lines with explaination
+ > look in the branches for the latest, hopefully, working code, All the lines with explaination
 >
 > Can be found here, it's a straight copy here